Bulldog Eye Health – Conditions & Solutions From Vet

 Understanding Bulldog Specific Eye Structure

-Let’s dive into the fascinating world of bulldogs and their unique eye structure.
+Let’s dig into the fascinating world of bulldogs and their unique eye structure.
 Understanding this will not only help you appreciate your bulldog’s distinctive looks but will also equip you with the knowledge to better care for their eye health.

 One of the most notable features of a bulldog’s eye is the third eyelid or nictitating membrane.
 This is a thin tissue that lies in the corner of the eye, acting as an additional protective layer.
 It helps to keep the eye moist and removes debris.
 However, this third eyelid can sometimes cause health problems, such as cherry eye, a condition where the gland of the third eyelid prolapses and becomes visible.